Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Calibration} A procedure that is closely related to gaze estimation is calibration, which serves as a prerequisite for an eye-tracking device to function properly.
-However, when deployed in HMDs, calibration can be disrupted by movements of the head and body.
-Therefore, it is often necessary to re-calibrate during usage.
-There has been some work dedicated to addressing this problem.
-For instance, to provide a more immersive and consistent user experience, Sidenmark and Lundstroem~\cite{gaze_beh_interacted_obj_VR_ETRA19} analyzed the timing and probability of fixations by exploiting the correlation between gaze location, virtual objects, and hand interaction.
-Based on the analyzed gaze patterns, the authors suggested an implicit and consecutive re-calibration during the use of HMDs.
+\paragraph{Calibration} A procedure closely related to gaze estimation is calibration, which is a prerequisite for accurate eye tracking.
+However, when deployed in HMDs, calibration can be disrupted by head and body movements.
+Therefore, recalibration is often necessary during continuous use.
+Prior work focused on these aspects, for instance, in terms of providing a more immersive and consistent user experience, \cite{gaze_beh_interacted_obj_VR_ETRA19} analyzed the timing and probability of fixations by exploiting the correlation between gaze location, virtual objects, and hand interaction.
+Based on the gaze patterns, an implicit and consecutive recalibration is necessary during HMD use.